 In both cases a minimum grade point average of 3.0 must be maintained.
 No more than 8 credits of any C grade will be acceptable for inclusion in the requirement.

 Before the end of one year of study, the student must submit a plan of study for completion of all degree requirements, including identification and approval of a departmental faculty member who will serve as his or her research advisor.

 A doctoral student must take both a written and an oral comprehensive examination at the end of all formal coursework, after which he/she is admitted to candidate status.
 The dissertation proposal will be presented to his/her committee after the comprehensive examinations are successfully completed.
 A candidate must complete the dissertation and defend it orally before the department, college, and University faculty.
+Candidates should review Boston University’s Guide for Writers of Theses and Dissertations as well as the FAQ on Embargoes & Electronic Theses & Dissertations (ETD).
 A candidate must be a full-time student for a minimum of two consecutive semesters and complete the degree within 5 (post-master’s) or 7 (post-bachelor’s) years.